Changissnz/selfinterest/README.md

 and forthright interpretation.
 These are a couple ways in which self-interest clearly works as a force for the striving of the human to be an automatic agent.

+## More on philosophies of self-interest #48

+Self-interest is an operationally incomplete force.
+The feedback loop of oscillation between satisfaction, through matching achievement, and dissatisfaction, through not matching for an unmet achievement, is a source of great suffering, according to many paradigms of thought, such as those of Eastern religiosity and the Western scientific model of dopamine on human biology.
+Attempts to not fall prey to this loop of suffering rely on methodologies, for the objectives of detachment and a derivation from what-was to what-can-be, in turn establishing new satisfying equilibriums that lessen the effects of volatility from oscillating between needy dichotomies.